dwoll/RExRepos/content/index.md

  - [Multivariate methods](<%= @config[:base_url] %>/rerMultivariate.html)
  - [Diagrams](<%= @config[:base_url] %>/rerDiagrams.html)

 The examples mostly come from my [book](http://www.dwoll.de/r/gddmr.php), and are currently bare-bones R code.
-They will be complemented with comments and short explanations over time.

 Some methods within the intended scope of this repository are currently missing: